 Reduce Your Frown and Age Lines

-As we age, our faces begin to show wrinkles and fine lines between the eyebrow, on the forehead and around the eyes and mouth.
+As we age, our faces begin to show wrinkles and fine lines between the eyebrow, smile lines, on the forehead and around the eyes and mouth.
 Most of these “age lines” are caused by excessive contraction of muscles used in facial expressions.

 The procedure is performed in-office and typically takes only 5-10 minutes.
 Effects typically last about four months, so the treatment is usually repeated about two to three times per year to maintain results.